amancevice/docker-compose-rb/README.md

 development machine has TCP connectivity to every port exposed by a container.

-Throughout this documentation we will refer to this gem as `Docker::Compose` as opposed to the `docker-compose` tool that this gem wraps.
+Throughout this documentation we will refer to this gem as `Docker::Compose` as opposed to the `docker compose` tool that this gem wraps.

 ## Installation